Thomas H. Dunham: Civil War service

 Soon after the start of the Civil War, Dunham assisted with the recruitment of a company of infantry in Boston.
 Although he first enlisted as a private, Dunham was almost immediately promoted to corporal on May 8, 1861.
 In June 1861, his company became Company F of the 11th Regiment Massachusetts Volunteer Infantry.
-The regiment departed for Washington, D.C. on June 29, 1861.
+The regiment departed for Washington, D.C., on June 29, 1861.

 Arriving at Washington on July 3, the 11th Massachusetts became part of the First Brigade, Third Division of Brigadier General Irvin McDowell's army.
 On July 21, 1861, the 11th Massachusetts took part in the First Battle of Bull Run, the first major land battle of the Civil War.
 During the engagement, which resulted in the full retreat of the Union army, the 11th Massachusetts suffered relatively minor casualties and primarily acted in support of Rickett's artillery battery.
 During Bull Run, Dunham was given a Battlefield promotion to sergeant.

-Dunham spent the winter of 1861–1862 encamped with the 11th Massachusetts near Washington while the Union army trained and prepared for the Peninsular Campaign.
+Dunham spent the winter of 1861 to 1862 encamped with the 11th Massachusetts near Washington while the Union army trained and prepared for the Peninsular Campaign.
 At the start of the campaign, the regiment was engaged in the Battle of Williamsburg on May 5, 1862, taking serious casualties.
 For their conduct during the battle, the Governor John Andrew of Massachusetts awarded the unit a new regimental battle flag.
 During the remainder of the Peninsular campaign, the 11th Massachusetts was primarily engaged in picket duty.
 They played a minor role in the Seven Days Battles being engaged in the Battles of Savage's Station and Malvern Hill.

 After the failure of the Peninsular Campaign, the 11th Massachusetts next saw combat during the Second Battle of Bull Run on August 28, 1862.
 As part of Brigadier General Cuvier Grover's brigade (Second Brigade, Third Division of the III Corps), the 11th Massachusetts led its brigade in a charge on the entrenched position of the Confederates along an unfinished railroad bed.
 After fierce hand-to-hand combat, the charge of Grover's brigade broke through the enemy position.
 As Colonel William E. Blaisdell, commanding officer of the 11th Massachusetts, wrote, "The enemy broke in confusion and ran, numbers throwing away their muskets."
 Historians, including John J. Hennessy, have claimed that the breakthrough of Grover's brigade might have resulted in a Union victory if the breach had been exploited and reinforced.
 However, Union reinforcements did not arrive, Grover's brigade were surrounded and forced to retreat back over the unfinished railroad, suffering severe casualties.
 40 percent of the 11th Massachusetts were killed, wounded, or captured.
 During this action, Dunham was again promoted, this time to first sergeant.